hjgarcia1/phpstorm-themes/README.md

 10. YAML

 ##Installation:

+To install copy the "icls" file to one of the following locations depending on your setup:

 ### On a Windows
 c:/Users/<USERNAME>/your-version-of-phpstorm/config/colors

-To install copy "brackets.icls" to:
 ### On MacOS
 ~/Library/Preferences/your-version-of-phpstorm/colors/